Cradcliff187/AKC_Cursor/DEPLOYMENT_README.md

      - Include `starlette` and `itsdangerous` in the requirements.txt file
      - Check that all template files are properly formatted and extend the correct base template
      - Verify that the index.html file doesn't reference missing images or resources
+     - **IMPORTANT**: Make sure to pass the session to the template context in all route handlers
+     - **IMPORTANT**: Update the base.html template to check if session exists before accessing it
    - The fixed app.py should include:
      ```python
      # Add session middleware